Skip to main content

 POSTGRES_PORTThe port number where the database service should be foundno5432

-DATABASE_URLThe database url in format postgres://user:password@openuem-db-1:port/openuemnopostgres://test:test@openuem-db-1:5432/openuem"
+DATABASE_URLThe database url in format postgres://user:password@openuem-db-1:port/openuemnopostgres://test:test@openuem-db-1:5432/openuem

 ORGNAMEYour organization's namenoOpenUEM